mikebaldi/Idle-Champions/docfiles/gem-farm-advanced-settings.md

 ![Gem Farm Advanced Settings screen](../docimages/gem-farm-advanced-settings.png)

-## "DoChestsContinuous"

-By default, the script buys or opens a maximum of 99 chests during stack restart.
-Enabling this setting will tell the script to Buy or Open as many as it can within the sleep time.
-It will loop doing 99 of each ``Buy Silver -> Buy Gold -> Open Silver -> Open Gold -> Repeat``.
-Note that opening chests expects to take several seconds (Silver 3s, Gold 7s) and if the script does not have that much time left, but does have remaining time, it will skip the ``Open Gold/Silver`` steps above.

 ## "HiddenFarmWindow"

 This can be enabled or disabled.
 When Enabled IC Script Hub will hide the window that appears when you click the Start Gem Farm button on the GUI.